-{NASA’s UoL Activity} thethe NASA’s Universe of Learning science education program,
+{NAME OF LIBRARY} will host the “{NASA’s UoL Activity} ” program with the help of the NASA-funded education program.
+The library is partnering with NASA thanks to its ongoing commitment to provide science programming to the local community.
+By collaborating with the NASA’s Universe of Learning science education program, {NAME OF LIBRARY} will help the {CITY} community explore the marvels of the universe and celebrate science.

 “We are thrilled to be collaborating with the NASA’s Universe of Learning science education program on this unique program that will help instill confidence in the learners in our community,” said {NAME OF LIBRARY/PROGRAM DIRECTOR AND TITLE}.